Skip to content

 Without ownership, you can take a position on both rising (going long) and falling (going short) prices – either way, you’d make a profit if your prediction is correct.
 Going long means you’re predicting that the market price for that asset will rise, while going short means you believe that the asset will fall in value.

 CFDs are leveraged, which means that you’d only put down an initial deposit to open a larger position.
 In essence, you’d borrow the difference between deposit and position value from the provider to make a bigger trade.
-With leverage, you can make your capital go further.
+With leverage, you can access larger positions with less capital.
 While leverage brings your initial outlay down significantly, it also amplifies both possible profits and losses – so it’s vital to manage your risk properly.

 Learn more about leverage